 #8.
 Cloud Nine, Siargao Island, Philippines

-Siargao is one of the most popular islands in the Philippines alongside Malapascua island, Boracay, and Luzon but also home to one of the best surfing spots in the world.
-Cloud Nine offers both fun and challenge with its perfect barrels that are brought by relatively short waves that guarantee satisfaction.
+Siargao is one of the most beautiful islands in Asia such as Malapascua Island, Luzon, Boracay, and Mindanao but also home to one of the best surfing spots in the world.
+A Malapascua Island travel adventure is always exciting but you can also find places like the Cloud Nine that offer both beautiful beaches and fun activities with its perfect barrels that are brought by relatively short waves that guarantee satisfaction.

 Cloud Nine is perfect during mid to high tide.
 The picturesque island has mesmerizing beaches but also hollow tubes, and it’s no wonder that it’s popular among holidaymakers and surfers alike.
 Ride the waves from November to April when the swells are abundant.
 Experience the extra inches of water lift that get you comfortable above the reef.